Does Alcohol After Workouts Ruin Gym Gains?

 Preserve Your Gains With Protein Shakes

-In a 2014 study, researchers at Australia’s RMIT University had athletes drink six screwdriver cocktails (vodka and orange juice) over the course of three hours post-workout.
-It turned out that the alcohol decreased the participants’ protein synthesis by 37%—enough to significantly impair muscle growth.
+In a 2014 study, researchers at Australia's RMIT University had athletes drink six screwdriver cocktails (vodka and orange juice) over the course of three hours post-workout.
+It turned out that drinking alcohol post-workout decreased the participants' protein synthesis by 37%—enough to impair muscle growth significantly.

-But there’s a twist: When the athletes drank a protein shake immediately after their workout, their protein synthesis only dropped by 24%.
+But there's a twist: When the athletes drank a protein shake immediately after an intense workout, their protein synthesis only dropped by 24%.
 That may not seem like a huge deal, but keep in mind that these people were totally wrecking their bodies with vodka.

-“If you are going out and having one or two drinks, the detrimental effects on protein synthesis will most likely be even less,” said Dr. Mike Roussell in response to the study.
+"If you are going out and having one or two drinks, the negative effects on protein synthesis will most likely be even less," said Dr. Mike Roussell in response to the study.

 Obey the Magic Number: 6 Hours

-Protein shakes are a great way to maintain your gains, but that doesn’t give you the green light to start drinking after a workout and slamming post-workout margaritas.
+Protein shakes are a great way to maintain your gains, but that doesn't give you the green light to start drinking after a workout and slamming post-workout margaritas.
 Exercise creates micro-tears in your muscles, which require adequate time to heal, especially in the window, immediately after an intense workout.
 Muscle recovery is crucial.
 Hydration and electrolytes play a huge role in recovery.